M\"obius function for modules and thin representations: Preliminaries and notation

 \subsection{Poset of submodules}

-Let $P$ be a poset and $x,y\in P$.
+Let $P$ be a poset and $x, y\in P$.
 The \textit{interval} $[x,y]$ is a subposet of elements $z$ such as $x\leq z \leq y$.
 A poset $P$ is \textit{locally finite} if all intervals in $P$ are finite.
-A locally finite bounded poset is finite.
-It is exactly locally finite posets for which the Möbius function, in the sense of [6], is definable; see Section \ref{Definition}.
+It is precisely locally finite posets for which the Möbius function, in the sense of [12], is definable; see Section \ref{Definition}.

 For an $R$-module $M$, its poset of submodules is denoted by $\mathcal{L}(M)$.
-It is a complete modular lattice.
-In particular, $\mathcal{L}(M)$ is a bounded lattice; hence, it is locally finite if and only if it is finite.
-In that case, module $M$ has a finite composition length, i.e., the lattice $\mathcal{L}(M)$ satisfies both ascending and descending chain conditions.
-In particular, if such a module is nonzero, it has nonzero socle, $Soc~M$, and maximal submodules.
-Minimal (maximal) submodules correspond to \textit{atoms} (coatoms) in $\mathcal{L}(M)$.
+It is a complete modular lattice bounded by the zero module $0$ and $M$.
+In particular, $\mathcal{L}(M)$ is locally finite if and only if it is finite.
+In that case, module $M$ has a \textit{finite composition length}, i.e., the lattice $\mathcal{L}(M)$ satisfies both ascending and descending chain conditions.
+If such a module is nonzero, it has nonzero socle, $Soc~M$, and maximal submodules.
+Minimal (maximal) submodules correspond to \textit{atoms} (\textit{coatoms}) in $\mathcal{L}(M)$.

 By the Correspondance theorem, for a module $M$ and its submodule $N\leq M$, there is a canonical lattice isomorphism between the interval $[N, M]$ in $\mathcal{L}(M)$ and the lattice $\mathcal{L}(M/N)$.
 Its restriction to maximal modules containing $N$ is a bijection.